vsavkin/angulardart-sample-app/README.md

 ## Overview

-It is a server-less Web application built using `AngularDart` and `WebRTC` where you can:
+It is a sample Web application built using `AngularDart` where you can.

-* Make a video call
-* Create an agenda for the call
-* Collaborate during the call

 ## Dart and AngularDart